Heavy snow and icy rain to bring severe disruption as amber warnings issued

 “These people could be more at risk of heart attacks, stroke and chest infections as a result of cold temperatures.”

-Health Secretary Wes Streeting said on Friday it was “a weekend to layer up and put the heating on” due to the cold conditions.
+Health Secretary Wes Streeting said on Friday it is “a weekend to layer up and put the heating on” due to the cold conditions.

 He told BBC Breakfast: “We are heading into a cold snap this weekend and I know there are lots of concerns, not just amongst charity leaders, but also among NHS and social care leaders as well, about the particular risks and vulnerabilities this weekend as temperatures drop, both in terms of risk of accident and injury, but also risk from the cold itself.